July 15-20, 2019

 The all-inclusive fee for NYLT training is $200.
-The fee includes two t-shirts and one neckerchief; extra t-shirts can be ordered.
+The fee includes one t-shirt; extra t-shirts can be ordered.
 Payments of cash or check may be submitted but must be received at the Greater Tampa Bay Area Council office within seven business days following online registration.
 Before registering, read the FAQs below and have the unit leader’s information (name, address, phone, and e-mail) available.
 Registration is complete and the Scout’s name is placed on the roster when the online registration is submitted and fees are paid in full.

 Frequently Asked Questions (FAQs)